eugenefil/termgrasp/design.md

 When past level is moved into future levels, it keeps its finished status and must be skipped over when reached.

-## updates to unfinished current level
+## Updates to unfinished current level

 Current level can't be added.